After delivering nearly all of my Kickstarter rewards, I decided to take a look at the usage on my laser cutter for this project.

 Here was the real find though, Shippo.
 Shippo is a shipping API for organizing, buying, and printing shipping labels.
 They have a straightforward web-based interface or you can work the API into your website using a variety of scripting languages.

 Unlike Endicia, you pay per shipment rather than a monthly subscription.
 You also get to take advantage of heavy commercial shipping discounts.
 Even after the nominal 5 cent Shippo fee, it is still going to be much cheaper than the post office, upwards of 50% cheaper in many cases.
-If you have a Kickstarter campaign or if you just have a package to send to your grandkids, check out Shippo.

 We have posted the names of people that supported us in our Thunderclap crowdspeaking campaign last May.
 There were actually over 100 supporters, but most people did not want their names posted.
 Thanks to all of you.